October 29, 2020

 In closing, we invite you to have a good time and take in as many events as you can in supporting all of our LNI student athletes and scholars.
-Remember to take time and shake the hand of a veteran who has served our country, or our LNI student athletes who have gone on to attend college, trade school or the military and who have returned home for the holidays.
-Please show your sportsmanship and appreciation to all participants, sports and public safety officials and all our workers who have volunteered their time to make this a memorable event for the youth.
+Remember to take time and shake the hand of a veteran who has served our country, or our LNI student athletes who have gone on to attend college, trade school, or the military and who have returned home for the holidays.
+Please show your sportsmanship and appreciation to all participants, sports, public safety officials, and all our workers who have volunteered their time to make this a memorable event for the youth.
 Enjoy the tournament and all the pageantry that goes with it.
-We hope that the38th LNI will be one of the best ever and we look forward to our 38th celebration next year.
+We hope the 44th LNI will be the best ever.